Skip To Main Content

 November & March

-• Drawing on data—classroom measures, academic assessments, and recent neuropsych reports—we’re able to share with parents their student’s progress across all domains: academic, social, emotional, and behavioral.
+• Drawing on data—classroom measures, academic assessments, and recent neuropsych reports—we’re able to share with parents their student’s current performance and progress across all domains: academic, social, emotional, and behavioral.

-• We also learn from parents how their child is responding to their individualized learning plan and to any instructional adjustments that may have been implemented earlier in the school year.
+• We also learn from parents how their child is responding to their academic plan and to any instructional adjustments that may have been implemented earlier in the school year.

 June